 So to answer the question…are these the best extreme cold weather gloves for adventurers?

 Well, they are for me!
 We are going back to Yellowstone next winter and I have no desire to get a different pair of winter gloves.
 I know these Seirus gloves perform well and will save my fingers from frostbite.
-Hooray for the warmest gloves!
+Hooray for gloves for subzero temperatures!

 Hal also brought his favorite fleece balaclava which he bought about eight years ago.
 I just checked the tag and, lo and behold, it is also a Seirus.
 So we’ve come to the conclusion these guys make great products for seriously cold weather.